AlfioEmanueleFresta/practical-one-time-pad/extension.rst

     # Key to use as a seed for the keystream generator
     key = b'I will be very useful as a key for your encryption task, curious stranger'

-  Finally, use your encrypted message as a key to decrypt the following
+  Finally, use your encrypted message **as a key** to decrypt the following message, using the same stream cipher:
-  message:

   .. code:: python